 Program Overview of the FSLI Experience

-The Food Systems Leadership Institute (FSLI) offers leadership development to upper-level leaders in higher education, government, and industry.
-FSLI provides our Fellows with strategies to handle the leadership challenges and opportunities for the future.
-The FSLI experience develops or reinforces a series of core leadership competencies identified by a team of top-level leaders including university presidents and chancellors and leaders from industry and the non-profit sector who understand the requirements of food systems leadership.
-These professionals offer a wealth of understanding about leadership and the food system to help the Fellows gain a better understanding of their leadership potential.
+The Food Systems Leadership Institute (FSLI) offers leadership development to upper-level leaders in higher education, government, NGOs, and industry.
+FSLI provides our Fellows with strategies to handle leadership challenges and opportunities for the future.
+The FSLI experience develops or reinforces a series of core leadership competencies identified by top-level leaders, including university presidents, chancellors, and leaders from industry and the non-profit sector who understand leadership requirements in food and agriculture.

-The two-year FSLI experience includes three week-long residential sessions, personal leadership coaching, mentoring, individual leadership projects, a personal development plan, and distance learning activities.
+The two-year FSLI experience includes three week-long residential sessions, personal leadership coaching, mentoring, an individual leadership project, a personal development plan, and distance learning activities.

 FSLI is driven by three objectives:

-• Develop skills and knowledge required to lead organizational change
+• Develop the skills and knowledge required to lead organizational change, in one’s own organization as well as larger systems

 FSLI Overarching Goals